Faculty of Learning

 Response to harm - for staff

-A just and learning culture in healthcare is the balance of fairness, justice, learning – and taking responsibility for actions.
+Incidents involving patients, their families and staff incidents are all incidents we can learn from.
+Having a just and learning culture in healthcare is the balance of fairness, justice, learning – and taking responsibility for actions.
 It is not about seeking to blame the individuals involved when care goes wrong.
 It is also not about an absence of responsibility and accountability.
 The last four years have seen 317 claims notified to NHS Resolution worth more than £27 million in relation to staff stress and bullying.

 This module contains 3 learning resources.